 If you’re new to stock market investing, buying shares in a brand-name company like Cisco could be a solid way to get started.
 But it’s vital that you have some understanding of the fundamentals of investing before you take the plunge.
-We’ve produced this page, and plenty more easy to grasp educational articles, to help you on the path to becoming a successful stock market investor.
+We’ve produced this page, and plenty more easy to grasp educational articles, to help you buy Cisco shares.
 If you’re ready to start investing, follow our helpful links below to find a dependable platform.
 If not, keep reading.

 Ready to invest in Cisco shares?
 Click on the links below to choose the online broker that best fits your needs.
 To gain a better understanding of your investment choices and how they work, read on.